SMI/SmiServices/docs/guides/control-queues.md

 smi.control.identifiermapper.refresh1234 # Refresh the IdentifierMapper service with PID `1234`
 ```

-Note that some services may take some time to finish their current operation and exit after recieveing a `shutdown` command.
+Note that some services may take some time to finish their current operation and exit after receiving a `shutdown` command.

 ### Via the Web UI